Association for Women in Architecture + Design: Association of Women in Architecture

 In 1948 at a convention in San Francisco, Alpha Alpha Gamma voted to name its professional chapters the Association for Women in Architecture and Allied Arts.
 This name change helped support women in the fields of architecture, interior design, and engineering and artists of various principles.

 By 1950, there were around twenty professional and student chapters across the United States.
 The association published a newsletter called Keystone and held a national annual convention.
-Because of the pressure, the organization precipitated to a re-organization, leading the national organization to dissolve in 1964.
+Because of the pressure of conventions and keeping a newsletter, the national organization ultimately decided to dissolve in 1964.
 Though both student and professional chapters continued to operate as location organizations in universities and cities across the United States.

 Association for Women in Architecture + Design

 The Los Angeles chapter soon became the sole survivor of AWA, calling itself AWA-LA.
 In 1975, AWA-LA expanded its membership to include others interested in supporting women.
 This expansion in membership included men, thus the "of women" portion of the name was changed to "for women" to represent the introduction of men into the organization with the ideal to support women in the profession.

 In 2012, AWA-LA changed its name to the Association for Women in Architecture + Design to support architects, contractors, interior designers, engineers, urban planners, designers, and artists in similar fields and students of these fields.
 The Association for Women in Architecture + Design is a not-for-profit organization.

 The organization's archives are held at the University Libraries at Virginia Tech in the International Archive of Women in Architecture (IAWA).